Susty Party Net Worth Shark Tank Update 2025

 The company’s owners displayed their environmentally friendly dishes, glasses, and cutlery while stating that sales had already reached $1 million and they expected to reach $1.5 million by the end of the year.
 In their pitch, they highlighted how dedicated they were to sustainability and how they thought the Susty Party could revolutionize celebrations.
 Keep reading our Susty Party update to see what happens next!

 Mark Cuban asked about the sales and other details of the business.
-The founders replied they did a million in sales and are expecting $1.5 million by the end of this year.
+The founders replied that they did a million in sales and are expecting $1.5 million by the end of this year.
 They are sold through the largest natural products retailer in the country.

 Lori Greiner questioned the cost of the plates.
 They replied that their 7-inch plate costs $4.99.